 Option 1: Bike paths

 There are a great series of connected bike paths nearly all the way up to Milwaukee.
 Google Maps does a great job with directions (see route).
 In summary, you’ll hook onto the North Shore Channel Trail that starts on the NW edge of the city.
 This will take you through a few suburbs until you hit Highland Park, at which point you’ll make a few turns and then jump on the Green Bay Trail.
 The Green Bay Trail will lead you up to the Robert McClory Bike Path, which takes you all the way up to Kenosha.
 You’ll then follow the County Bike Trail through Racine, and finally end up about 5-10 miles shy of Milwaukee.
 You’ll ride in on open roads with extra-wide shoulders from there, a truly nice touch.

 This is a fun ride to do with friends.
 Some friends and I rode up to Milwaukee (and then back the next day) in July of 2011 and had a great time.

 Option 2: Open road

-They appear frequently and mark the route around the lake, so you can’t go wrong following them.
+They appear frequently, mark the route around the lake, and will guide your way if you follow them.